Skip to content

 We strongly encourage the use of trusted host settings.
 When Domain issues a redirect, it will check the domain hostname against these settings.
 Any redirect that does not match the trusted host settings will be denied and throw an exception.

-See https://www.drupal.org/node/1992030 for more information.
+See drupal.org/node/1992030 for more information.

-Configuring domain records¶
+Configuring domain records

 To create a domain record, you must provide the following information:

-Allow non-ASCII characters in domains and aliases.setting. - A machine_name that must be unique.
+• A machine_name that must be unique.
 This value will be autogenerated and cannot be edited once created.

-- A name to be used in lists of domains.
+• A name to be used in lists of domains.

-activeorinactive.
-Inactive domains may only be viewed by users with permission toview inactive domainsall other users will be redirected to the default domain (see below). - The weight to be used when sorting domains.
-These values auto increment as new domains are created.
+• A status indicating active or inactive.
+Inactive domains may only be viewed by users with permission to view inactive domains; all other users will be redirected to the default domain (see below).

-default.
+• Whether the domain is the default or not.
+Only one domain can be set as default.
 The default domain is used for redirects in cases where other domains are either restricted (inactive) or fail to load.
 This value can be reassigned after domains are created.

 Domain records are configuration entities, which means they are not stored in the database nor accessible to Views by default.
 They are, however, exportable as part of your configuration.